 Being that Sal Suds is extremely concentrated, like castile soap, I had to come up with a great recipe that dilutes the Sal Suds.
 The only problem that I had with that recipe, was that dilution made it so watery that it seemed almost wasteful how much would come pouring out of the bottle.
 I needed to find a way to thicken the soap so that it would be the same consistency I was used to using in my old dish soap.
 After scouring soap forums, I came across some information that I can't believe I hadn't found sooner.
 The answer to thickening my soap was plain old table salt.
 NO WAY!!!
 Seriously, I was as shocked as you.
 Apparently, many liquid soap manufacturers use salt just for this purpose!
 The recommended amount to start with is 1 tsp. per 8 oz. of liquid soap.
 Literally, when you stir in the salt, you see it instantly turn into a thicker gel.
 It's like partaking in a really fun science experiment.

 I have read many recipes that use washing soda to thicken the soap, but every single one that I tried, turned into this gloopy mess that would get worse over time.
 I did not experience this with the addition of salt.
 The other benefit to this recipe is that though you can not mix castile soap with vinegar because of its alkaline nature, you can combine Sal Suds with vinegar because it is acidic in pH!
 If you clean with castile soap, you can still RINSE with vinegar.
-It’s the COMBINATION that chemically causes the soap to be de-saponified.)
+It's the COMBINATION that chemically causes the soap to be de-saponified.

 Homemade Dish Soap

 - 1/2 cup Dr. Bronner's Sal Suds

 - 1/2 cup warm distilled water ( The minerals in some tap water may react with this solution and cause this not to thicken.)